-- 1. BPOs are utilized when a department has a historical understanding of purchasing needs that are not predictable.
-The BPO allows the department the flexibility to place orders on an as-needed basis for a set period of time at a pre-established price. - 2.
-A BPO is initiated to DHHA Purchasing on Form 1197.
+- 2. A BPO is initiated to DHHA Purchasing on Form 1197.
 In the description, a list of goods and/or services must be identified.
 A blanket order release form created by the using department is utilized to record activity. - E. Request for Payment see Accounts Payable Payment Requests. - F. Returned Goods: - 1.
 No products can be returned if the original product cost is less than \$30.00. - 2.
 To return a product, call Purchasing and ask for a Return Goods Authorization (RGA) number. - 3.
 Write the number on the side of the box.
 Make sure not to damage the product or make the packaging unusable.
 Avoid damaging the original box, write the number on a separate piece of paper and affix it to the box. - 4.
-Place the box to be returned in a common area for distribution personnel pick up and return to the Purchasing Department.

-G. Explants:

-- 1. The Laboratory will notify Purchasing of all cardiac devices that have been returned to the manufacturer for warranty or defective claims. - 2.
-Purchasing will contact the supplier to obtain a credit for each device that is returned. - 3.
-Accounts Payable will receive all cardiac device credits from suppliers and notify Laboratory and Purchasing if they receive them directly from the supplier. - H. The buyer will contact the vendor and make arrangements for the vendor to pick up the product and issue a credit.
-Credit will be given to the returning department when the vendor submits a credit memo to Accounts Payable. - I. Violations: - Violation of the proper purchasing procedures may be sufficient cause to withhold vendor payment until a written explanation of the reasons for such violation is received and approved by the Chief Executive Officer (CEO) or designee.
+Place the box to be returned in a common area for distribution personnel pick up and return to the Purchasing Department. - G. The buyer will contact the vendor and make arrangements for the vendor to pick up the product and issue a credit.
+Credit will be given to the returning department when the vendor submits a credit memo to Accounts Payable. - H. Violations: - Violation of the proper purchasing procedures may be sufficient cause to withhold vendor payment until a written explanation of the reasons for such violation is received and approved by the Chief Executive Officer (CEO) or designee.